bryanherger/obd-json-logger/README.md

 # installation
 Install Python 3 and the obd package (pip3 install obd)

-Plug in the OBD-II connector and try running the script.
-It should start outputting JSON data to the /home/pi directory.
+Plug in the OBD-II connector and try running the script with "python3 obd2josn.py".
+It should start outputting JSON data to a log file in the /home/pi directory.

 To start the script automatically, copy the obdii.service file to /lib/systemd/system and run: